FAQ

 Who Can I Call With Questions?

 You may call Debbie Sinopoli at 330-867-8720, ext.
 343, with any questions.
-If you have questions pertaining to your tuition and fees, please contact Lou Camerato / Trey Baker at 330-867-1055, ext.
+If you have questions pertaining to your tuition and fees, please contact Lisa Luby at 330-867-1055, ext.
 203. In addition, every family new to the school is matched with a veteran school family who will serve as a mentor to the new family.
 Mentors begin contacting new families in June and serve as a resource for new families from that point on.
 Please feel free to contact your mentor family any time you have questions.

 What Criteria are Used to Determine Admittance into the School?